zendotexe/zendotexe/README.md

 ## About Me 🚀

-My GitHub username is derived from a pun abount my regular online username, zenix.
+My GitHub username is derived from a pun about my regular online username, zenix.
 I'm an average person who loves to code for fun, play video games, and watch TV shows in their free time.
 I also play chess, and dabble in producing music.
 Feel free to contact me whenever you want to!
 I will respond as soon as I can!

 ## Programming Languages 🖊️
 </a> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer">